MC-Franco-de-Leon/EDGAR-analytics/README.md

 ## About inactivity_period.txt

-This file contains a single integer value between one and 86400 in the first line to specify the length of time for which a particular session will be consider closed.
+This file contains (in the first line) a single integer value between one and 86400 to specify the length of time for which a particular session will be consider closed.

 ## src code and Output file